IBM/aspera-cli/CONTRIBUTING.md

 make test
 ```

-When new commands are added to the CLI, new tests shall be added to the test suite.
+When new commands are added to the CLI, new tests shall be added to the test suite in `tests/Makefile`.

 ### Special tests